MOTOR VEHICLE SAFETY

-- Assigns most vehicle claims for investigation and resolution to the Washington State Department of Transportation (WSDOT), Risk Management Office, or to the Tort Claims Division of the Attorney General's Office.
+- Assigns most vehicle claims for investigation and resolution to the Office of Risk Management or to the Tort Claims Division of the Attorney General's Office.

 - Makes all tort claim payments for third party injuries and damages.

 The Self-Insurance Liability Fund (SILP) does not provide uninsured or underinsured coverage for a state employee who is injured while in a state vehicle.
-The SILP does not pay for damage to a state employee's personal vehicle.
+The SILP does not pay for insurance deductibles or damage to a state employee's personal vehicle.